 I argue that this understanding of values, draws attention to the “development of values” as they become central in fashioning the problematic situations of action.
 We demonstrate the key tenets of this position through examples and demonstrate its alignment with design practice drawing on an empirical study of professional designers.

 The idea of values as hypotheses is well-aligned with feminist and pragmatic ethics.
-It informs many of the projects in my studio–including the critique of moral algorithms in self-driving cars and algorithmic fashion assistants.
+This idea is expanded across several other projects projects in my studio–including the critique of moral algorithms in self-driving cars and algorithmic fashion assistants.

 Related publications and presentations: